-That's a bumper set of quality RPG-ing from Gust and Koei Tecmo, and with compilation bundles available for a couple of the sub-series (the Dusk Trilogy and Mysterious Trilogy), it's likely that any Atelier fan with a passing interest has multiple entries sitting on their Switch.
-And Atelier Marie Remake: The Alchemist Of Salburg has brought everything full circle with a remake of the first game in the series.
+Atelier fans have it good on Switch.
+These quality RPGs from Gust and Koei Tecmo have loads of entries on Nintendo's console, and with compilation bundles available for a couple of the sub-series (the Dusk Trilogy and Mysterious Trilogy), there's no better way to get into Atelier.
+And Atelier Marie Remake: The Alchemist Of Salburg brought everything full circle with a remake of the first game in the series.

 But which Atelier game is best?
-It's a tough question to answer given all the different flavours, so we asked Nintendo Life readers to weigh in and help us rank every Atelier title on Switch — and the ranking below is the result!
+It's a tough question to answer given all the different flavours, so we asked Nintendo Life readers to weigh in and help us rank every Atelier title on Switch — and the list below is the result!

-Remember, similar to our other reader-ranked lists, this is a dynamic ordering that can change in real-time depending on each game's User Rating on the site.
+Remember, similar to our other reader-ranked lists, this is a dynamic ordering that can change in real time depending on each game's User Rating on the site.
 Registered Nintendo Life users who haven't yet rated the Atelier games they've played can click on the stars below, rate any of them out of 10, and potentially influence the ordering even now.

 If you've previously rated these games in our database, well, you're the loveliest of people and we thank you!
 If not, you can add your score to the game at any time, present or future, and it will still count and potentially influence the order.
 We say again, the game currently sitting at #1 doesn't have to remain there — the ranking is entirely up to you lovely people!